MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L14_Enable_Dynamic_Configuration_and_Feature_Flags.md

 - **az400eshop-NAME** replace NAME to make it globally unique.
 - **AZ400-EWebShop-NAME** with the resource group name defined before in the lab.

-1. Click on **Save and Run** and wait for the pipeline to execute succesfully.
+1. Click on **Save and Run** and wait for the pipeline to execute successfully.

     > **Note**: The deployment may take a few minutes to complete.